 Generally, DRUJ injuries produce pain, swelling and movement restriction of the wrist, particularly in rotation.

 When your doctor examines your wrist, she often finds tenderness at the ulnar styloid and restriction in wrist rotation.
 Moving the ulnar head against the radius produces pain and excessive movement – we call this test the ‘shucking test’.
-Your doctor will also assess other structures, such as the TFCC and ECU tendon.
+Your doctor will also assess other structures, such as the triangular fibrocartilage complex (TFCC) and the extensor carpi ulnaris (ECU) tendon.

-Usually, we use wrist X-rays to assess the alignment of the bones and arthritic changes in the DRUJ.
-In addition, an MRI scan is helpful to determine the soft tissue structures of the wrist, such as cartilage, joint surface and tendons.
+Typically, we use wrist X-rays to assess the alignment of the bones and arthritic changes in the distal radioulnar joint (DRUJ).
+Additionally, an MRI scan helps determine the soft tissue structures of the wrist, including cartilage, joint surfaces, and tendons.

 Treatment of DRUJ injuries

-For DRUJ arthritis, you should always try simple measures first, such as ibuprofen, intensive hand therapy and a wrist splint.
+For DRUJ arthritis, it is recommended to try simple measures first, such as ibuprofen, intensive hand therapy, and a wrist splint.
 An injection directed into the distal radioulnar joint can be helpful.

 DRUJ injection